go-masonry/mortar/README.md

 - [Dependency Injection](wiki/di.md)
 - [Multiple Web Servers](wiki/multiweb.md)

-### Everything else
+### Everything else (Work in progress)

 To understand better some of the internals (without browsing the code) have a look [here](wiki/features.md)

 ## Scaffolds

-To help you bootstrap your services with Mortar here you can find different templates.
+To help you bootstrap your services with Mortar [here](https://github.com/go-masonry/scaffolds) you can find different templates.

 ## Bricks